Save on Taxes When Moving to Mexico

 There are also a few other requirements to qualify, such as living in Mexico for a minimum amount of time.

-And if you were only living in Mexico part-time, you may not qualify for this exemption.
-And to help you determine this, the IRS has a physical presence test, which means that you have to live at least 330 days during a 12-month consecutive period.
+If you are only living part-time in Mexico, you may not qualify for this exemption.
+To help you determine this, the IRS has a physical presence test, which means that you have to live at least 330 days during a 12-month consecutive period.

 That means that if you plan to go back home and visit friends and family, you must be careful not to be gone for too long, or you’ll lose your exemption.